For additional information, read the Nomination Form PDF

 NRHP Reference Number 82001814 (No formal nomination)

-White Cross – Huntley Hall’s horizontal lines, stone walls, Queen Anne massing, broad expanses of roof, circular tower, and small-paned windows are all typical of the Shingle Style popular in the 1880’s and 1890’s.
-Stephen Price Maury constructed this house on what was then a tract of 104 acres in 1890, and named it “White Cross.”
-These is a cross of white stones in the side of the tower.
-The house was sold with 23 1/2 acres in 1898 to John Lowell, who added the two story west wing in 1900.
-The Lowell family owned the property for 47 years, and changed the name to “Huntley Hall.”
-For a ten year period mid-century the Charlottesville School for Boys operated out of White Cross – Huntley Hall.
+White Cross-Huntley Hall’s horizontal lines, stone walls, Queen Anne massing, broad expanses of roof, circular tower, and small-paned windows are all typical of the Shingle Style popular in the 1880s and 1890s.
+Stephen Price Maury constructed this house on what was then a tract of 104 acres in 1890 and named it “White Cross.”
+There is a cross of white stones embedded in the stone wall of the tower.
+The house was sold with 23 1/2 acres in 1898 to John Lowell, who added the two-story west wing in 1900.
+The Lowell family owned the property for 47 years and changed the name to “Huntley Hall.”
+For a ten-year period mid-century the Charlottesville School for Boys operated out of White Cross-Huntley Hall.
 After the school closed, the building was converted into six apartments just after World War II.

 VLR: Virginia Landmarks Register